 How do I deal with the emotional stress of having herpes?

 The emotional stress of dealing with herpes can be more difficult to cope with than any physical discomforts caused by the virus.
 It is normal to feel frustrated, angry, guilty or isolated.
 Remember that herpes is a common infection.
 You are not alone.
 Some find it helpful to seek support from friends, family or partners, while others rely on a counselor or support group.
 Sorting out fact from misinformation and finding the support resources you need are the first steps in managing herpes infection.
 Besides your medical provider, counselor, and family and friends, there are many resources to help you through this experience:

 This hotline provides accurate information and appropriate referrals to anyone concerned about herpes.
 Health specialists can address questions related to transmission, prevention and treatment of herpes.
 The hotline also provides support for emotional issues surrounding herpes such as self-esteem and partner communication.
 The hotline is open from 9:00am to 7:00pm Monday through Friday.

 This local support group is for people concerned about herpes.
 The group provides a safe, confidential environment where participants can get accurate information and share experiences, fears, and feelings with others who are concerned about herpes.

 Brown students can also access on campus resources for support, including:

 Health Promotion 401.863-1330

-Brown students can make an appointment with Naomi Ninneman, Health Educator, for confidential discussions of sexual health topics including STIs and STI testing, safer sex, and partner communication.
-Call 401-863-2794 or e-mail Naomi_Ninneman@brown.edu to schedule an appointment.
-If e-mailing, please include days and times when you would like to try to schedule your appointment.
-To protect your privacy, since e-mail is not a secure form of communication, avoid including any personal medical information in your e-mail.
+Brown students can make an appointment for confidential discussions of sexual health topics including STIs and STI testing, safer sex, and partner communication.
+Call 401-863-2794 or click here to request an appointment.